zhouyl/flowblade/docs/components/navigation/steps.md

 # Steps

 Display step-by-step progress indicator for multi-step processes like forms, wizards, and workflows.
 Steps provides a flexible way to display progress with support for various orientations and variants.
+Perfect for multi-step forms, wizards, and process flows.

 ## Basic Usage